nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `exclude INDEX r/INFORMATION [, MORE INFORMATION]`

 * Resident information can be given in the form of name or room, but all has to be all rooms or all names
+* The full name of the resident must be specified
 * When adding multiple residents, each piece of information is separated by a comma
 * The information inputted is case-insensitive
 * If one or more of the given information is invalid, an error message is outputted and none of the residents are added to the event